intuit/katlas/docs/installation.md

 dgraph-0                             3/3     Running   0          1d
 ```

-Setup Dgraph with the Schema and Metadata \[TODO- This step is temporary, after more code changes, it will be done by the code\]
+Setup Dgraph with the Schema and Metadata-

 ```text
 cd deploy/